Cookies are small pieces of data which are stored in your browser when visiting our website, which allow us to better understand visitor activity.

 National Youth Orchestras of Scotland

-Any electronic communications will be made in accordance with the Privacy and Electronic Communications Regulations (PECR).
+2.0 Any electronic communications will be made in accordance with the GDPR and Privacy and Electronic Communications Regulations (PECR).

-We collect personal information which you may provide to us as part of ticket bookings, enquiry forms, newsletter sign-ups, audience surveys, donation forms, application forms, and participation feedback forms.
+We collect personal information which you may provide to us as part of the process of ticket bookings, submitting enquiry forms, newsletter sign-ups, alumni submissions, audience surveys, donation forms, application forms, and participation feedback forms.
 We also collect sensitive personal information through our application forms which is anonymised.